fani-lab/Library/Research_Collocation.md

 ## Phrases

+has achieved state-of-the art performance by capitalizing on large general-purpose pretrained language models

 Existing approaches to * suffer from a lack of efficiency in model size and computational requirements, limiting their applicability in real-world settings.
 Against this background, we propose **